jschaefer619/Parler_Network_Analysis/README.md

 #### impression count

 This a summary metric used to measure engagement on a post.
 Though I do not know the exact calculations that Parler uses to compute impressions, it is some kind of composite combination of views, comments, upvotes, and echoes of a post.
 Many posts in either did not have impressions data or extracting it was nontrivial.
 I used "-1" to denote that a post has no impressions data.
-A future goal will be to rexamine the impressions data extraction process to collect more engagement data.
+A future goal will be to reexamine the impressions data extraction process to collect more engagement data.

 #### timestamp